allthingslinux/tux/docs/development.md

 ### Configuration

-- `.env.example`: The example environment file containing the environment variables required for the bot.
+- `.env`: The environment file containing the secret environment variables for the bot.
 - `config/`: The config directory containing the configuration files for the bot.
-  - `settings.json`: The settings file containing the bot settings and configuration.
+  - `settings.yml`: The settings file containing the bot settings and configuration.

 ### Documentation